lesept777/MLP-for-ESP32/examples/MLP_4Sectors/README.md

 ```
 Net.setHeuristics(heuristics);
 ```
-The numbers (1 and 5) are parameters that set the importance of the regularization in the cost function.
+The numbers (1 and 5) are floats parameters that set the importance of the regularization in the cost function.
 They are divided by 1000000 in the code, and appear as such in the network summary if you display it using
 ```
   Net.displayNetwork();
 ```